-- 1. Scores which do not align with assessment text. - 2.
-Excessive use of acronyms. - Generic comments used in multiple assessments. - 4.
-Very brief assessment text. - 5.
-Scores that are included within the assessment text. - 6.
+- 1. Scores which do not align with assessment text. - Excessive use of acronyms. - Generic comments used in multiple assessments. - Very brief assessment text. - Scores that are included within the assessment text. - 6.
 Information that identifies researchers named on other applications. - 7.
 Advice about their own identity, standing in, or understanding of, the research field covered in the application. - 8.
 The outcome or status of relevant research by the Chief Investigators and/or Partner Investigators which is not mentioned by the applicants in the application, unless it contradicts the supplied information, and comments about the potential ineligibility of an application.
-All queries regarding outcomes of relevant research not mentioned in the application and eligibility should be sent to ARC-Peer Review@arc.gov.au as soon as a potential issue is identified. - 9.
+All queries regarding outcomes of relevant research not mentioned in the application and eligibility should be sent to ARC-Peer_Review@arc.gov.au as soon as a potential issue is identified. - 9.
 Restatement or rephrasing of any part of the application. - 10.
 Comments comparing one application with another in this round or in any other round. - 11.
-Text that has been copied from a previous assessment. - 12.
-Text that appears to be discriminatory, defamatory or distastefully irrelevant (such as gratuitous criticism of a researcher and/or eligible organisation). - 13.
-Assumptions about the impact of COVID-19 on the proposed research in the application - 14.
+Text that has been copied from a previous assessment.

+- 12. Text that appears to be discriminatory, defamatory or distastefully irrelevant (such as gratuitous criticism of a researcher and/or eligible organisation). - 13.
 Text that appears to be judging a National Interest Test (NIT) statement, for example, suggesting that a NIT is satisfactory or needs revision.
-An assessor may, however, refer to information provided in a NIT in their comments when justifying the rationale for their assessment. - 15.
+An assessor may, however, refer to information provided in a NIT in their comments when justifying the rationale for their assessment. - 14.
 Text or comments produced by the use of generative Artificial Intelligence technology.